ty7swkr/cppurcu/README.md

 - Usually called internally by storage::load() when data is updated

 **`std::thread::id thread_id() const`**
-- ID of the retirement thread
+- ID of the reclaimer thread
 <br>

 ## How It Works